Time as Dramaturgy: Staging Gluck Across Two Worlds

 This led to the decision to relocate both operas within the setting of an English country manor across two distinct moments of the twentieth century.

 Each of the Muses was associated with a distinct aesthetic language drawn from the shifting fashions of the 1920s.
 Their identities were articulated through references to Salomania, the Egyptian Revival, and Japonisme, each embodying a different mode of stylisation and cultural projection.
-These visual codes did not function as historical quotation, but as extensions of the opera’s own theatricality: forms of self-presentation in which identity is constructed, performed, and displayed.
+These visual codes function not as historical quotation, but as extensions of the opera’s theatricality: forms of self-presentation in which identity is constructed, performed, and displayed.
 In this way, costume becomes not merely decorative, but dramaturgical, reinforcing a world in which surface and performance are inseparable.

 Here, myth does not stand apart from reality, but is absorbed into it.
 The characters operate simultaneously as social figures and mythological archetypes, allowing the opera’s shifting allegiances and playful contradictions to unfold within a recognisable human framework.
 The boundary between sincerity and performance remains deliberately unstable.